• Home

 2. Pour the remaining 1 cup of soda into a blender or food processor and add the ketchup, brown sugar, chili powder, pepper, dry mustard, and cinnamon.
 Blend until smooth.

-3. Put the ribs in a roasting pan that has been coated with cooking spray, brush liberally with part of the sauce, cover the pan with a lid or foil and roast in a 225 F oven for about 2 1/2 hours or until very tender.
-(Can be done the day before. )
+3. Take the ribs out of the pan they have been marinating in and toss that soda.
+Put the ribs in a roasting pan that has been coated with cooking spray, brush liberally with part of the sauce, cover the pan with a lid or foil and roast in a 225 F oven for about 2 1/2 hours or until very tender.
+A paring knife should go in easily, and/or you can measure them for doneness with a cooking thermometer – they should be around 200 degrees.

-4. To finish, grill the ribs over high heat, basting with some of the leftover sauce until the outside is crispy, about 10-15 minutes.
-While the ribs are cooking, simmer the remaining sauce for about 20 minutes until a little thick.
+4. To finish, grill the ribs over medium-high heat, basting with some of the leftover sauce until the outside is crispy, about 10-15 minutes.
+While the ribs are cooking, simmer the remaining sauce on the stove over medium-low heat for about 15 minutes until a little thick.

 Notes